 Marie recommends clothes, as we have the least emotional attachments to them.
 The idea is that you will pile all of your clothes (or whatever category you’re starting with), onto a bed or the floor, and then go through them bit by bit.
 You pick up each

 Be Super Vigilant About The Items You Want To Keep

 You should be super vigilant about the items that you want to keep.
 If you haven’t used something in 6-12 months, chances are, you’re not going to use it again!
 Get rid of all duplicates, too.
 Oh, and don’t feel guilty about getting rid of gifts people have given you if you don’t use them.

-	If you’re really not sure about whether you should keep an item or not, you could always look into cheap storage.
+If you’re really not sure about whether you should keep an item or not, you could always look into cheap storage or using *organised storage around the home.
 If you get along fine without the item, then you know you’re safe to get rid of it.

 Try To Get Rid Of At Least One Item Each Day

 Make it a habit to purge.
 Try to get rid of at least one thing each day, even if it’s only small.
 Purging regularly is a great way to keep your home clutter-free and your life happy.